/investigate — Deep Context Builder¶

 /investigate --entry <uuid>

-/investigate DuckDB migration --depth 3
+/investigate DuckDB migration --project distillery

 Trigger phrases: "investigate", "deep context", "what do we know about", "trace connections", "follow relationships"